mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So whoever you are, if you really live a life just like this, people can accept something [about] how important human life is from you.
 Not from the right side, left side, back side, [but from the] seamless form of your existence, which you have taken care of.

 For instance, when my teacher was alive, I really didn’t understand his way and his life, Zen Buddhism, et cetera.
-Even though he kept silent, or even though he said something – one word, saying, “get up”: “When the people get up, why don’t you get up?” – at that time I got the big experience, but still I didn’t appreciate this.
+Even though he kept silent, or even though he said something – one word, saying, “get up” – “When the people get up, why don’t you get up?” – at that time I got the big experience, but still I didn’t appreciate this.
 [This is] because [of] human speculation: always looking at the front, trying to understand logically and theoretically.
 If you don’t understand [something logically], it’s very hard for us to accept.

 If you don’t want to accept, that’s okay – it depends on you, that’s up to you.
 But you cannot always do it in that way.
 If you take care of your life just like [that], you become a very small scale of human being, [isolated] from people.
 And [then] people don’t understand you, people don’t respect you.
 So very naturally you are isolated from people, because you cannot live in peace and harmony with all sentient beings.